Using a Project Office for Cross-Project Visibility

 However, it’s important that you don’t simply export the data and lose the connection between the rest of your project and portfolio data within BrightWork.
 BrightWork allows you to dynamically link your report to excel and manipulate your data using excel functionality.

-If you want a full demonstration of how to use dynamic links between BrightWork and Excel for reporting, watch our on-demand recorded webinar with Customer Service Architect Peter Doyle.
+If you want a full demonstration of how to use dynamic links between BrightWork and Excel for reporting, watch our on-demand recorded webinar with Customer Service Partner, Peter Doyle.

 Outside of work, Micheál likes to find new stories through podcasts, movies, sport and travel.